OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 #16) BE QUICK ABOUT RESPONDING TO JOB OFFER TEXTS

-When you receive a job offer texted (forwarded) from AGMC, you should text back a job acceptance or declining note as quickly as possible ("OK", "yes", "thanks", "confirmed", "copy" etc., or "Sorry, can't").
+When you receive a job offer description texted to you from AGMC's phone number (541 636-7386), you should text back a job acceptance or declining note as quickly as possible ("OK", "yes", "thanks", "confirmed", "copy" etc., or "Sorry, can't").
 If you don't respond quickly know that the offer might expire, and know that the slow response time is noted on your record about your service, and can cost you a listing ranking drop.
 If you accept the job, if there are any time or other limitations, you must re-state them at that time; i.e. "Can do, but I need to leave at 3pm".
 If you are declining the job offer, you should also CALL AGMC immediately to decline the job verbally (in addition to the text).
 Time is off the essence on a declined job, or a job you can't make it to, and texts aren't always looked at right away, so if you decline a job or can't make it to a job, you need to keep CALLING AGMC UNTIL YOU GET THROUGH and are able to verbally let AGMC know right away you can't make it.
 If you accept a job and then cancel at the last minute, or don't show up, or leave the job before it's done (without having specified that time limitation) you will be removed from AGMC's free listing service.
 If you wish to be reinstated after one of these instances you must pay a $20 re-listing fee.

-#17) CONSEQUENCES OF BEING REACHABLE BY PHONE
+#17) CONSEQUENCES OF NOT BEING REACHABLE BY PHONE

 If you are not usually very reliably reachable by phone, all the time, (at least calling back missed calls from AGMC soon) the Lead companies and AGMC become very much less interested in your services, and your ranking on AGMC's list drops dramatically lower than it would otherwise be.
 During your on-the-clock time, you guarantee to stay off your phone for personal calls and texts longer than ten seconds.
 If you need a longer phone use time than this you agree to go to the Lead and clock out for a break.
 From the time period of one hour before a job thru the end of the job you agree that if you do not reply to all AGMC phone calls to you within five minutes your ranking on AGMC's list will drop.